Type I and Type II ErrorsIn Exercises 25–28, provide statements t... | Channels for Pearson+

 Type I Error

 A Type I error occurs when a true null hypothesis is incorrectly rejected.
-In the context of the given claim, it would mean concluding that the proportion of left-handed people is not equal to 0.1 when, in fact, it is.
-This error is often referred to as a 'false positive' and is denoted by the significance level alpha (α), which represents the probability of making this error.
+In the context of the given claim, it would mean concluding that the proportion of drivers who make angry gestures is greater than 0.25 when, in fact, it is not.
+This error represents a false positive, leading to the incorrect belief that there is an effect or difference when there is none.

 Recommended video: